 What SISE helps you do

-• Adapt systems engineering to lean organizations.
+• Adapt standardized, agile methods to create a product in lean organizations.

-• Connect requirements, architecture, and verification.
+• Connect requirements, architecture, verification, and market strategy.

 • Reduce late‑stage surprises and rework.

-In consulting engagements, SISE is the backbone for moving from concept to sale to support.
+In consulting engagements, SISE is the backbone for moving from concept, to sale, to support.